datafold/terraform-aws-datafold/README.md

 * Run `./run_bootstrap.sh` to create them.
 Enter the deployment_name when the question is asked.
   * The `deployment_name` is important.
 This is used for the k8s namespace and datadog unified logging tags and other places.
   * Suggestion: `company-datafold`
-* Transfer the name of that bucket and table into the `backend.hcl` (symlinked into both infra and application)
+* Transfer the name of that bucket and table into the `backend.hcl`
 * Set the `target_account_profile` and `region` where the bucket / table are stored.
 * `backend.hcl` is only about where the terraform state file is located.

-The example directory contains a single deployment example, which cleanly separates the underlying runtime infra from the application deployment into kubernetes.
-Some specific elements from the `infra` directory are copied and encrypted into the `application` directory.
+The example directory contains a single deployment example for infrastructure setup.

 Setting up the infrastructure:

 * It is easiest if you have full admin access in the target project.
-* Pre-create the ACM certificate you want to use on AWS and validate it in your DNS.
 * Pre-create a symmetric encryption key that is used to encrypt/decrypt secrets of this deployment.
   * Use the alias instead of the `mrk` link.
 Put that into `locals.tf`
+* **Certificate Requirements** (depends on load balancer deployment method):
-* Refer to that certificate in main.tf using it's domain name: (Replace "datafold.acme.com")
+  * **If deploying load balancer from this Terraform module** (`deploy_lb = true`): Pre-create and validate the ACM certificate in your DNS, then refer to that certificate in main.tf using its domain name (Replace "datafold.acme.com")
+  * **If deploying load balancer from within Kubernetes**: The certificate will be created automatically, but you must wait for it to become available and then validate it in your DNS after the deployment is complete
-* Change the settings in locals.tf (the versions in infra and application are sym-linked)
+* Change the settings in locals.tf
   * provider_region = which region you want to deploy in.
   * aws_profile = The profile you want to use to issue the deployments.
 Targets the deployment account.
   * kms_profile = Can be the same profile, unless you want the encryption key elsewhere.
   * kms_key = A pre-created symmetric KMS key.
 It's only purpose is for encryption/decryption of deployment secrets.
   * deployment_name = The name of the deployment, used in kubernetes namespace, container naming and datadog "deployment" Unified Tag)
-* Run `terraform init -backend-config=../backend.hcl` in both application and infra directory.
+* Run `terraform init -backend-config=../backend.hcl` in the infra directory.
-* Our team will reach out to give you two secrets files:
-  * `application_secrets.yaml` goes into the `application` directory.
-  * `infra_secrets.yaml` goes into the `infra` directory.
-  * Encrypt both files with sops and call both `secrets.yaml`

 * Run `terraform apply` in `infra` directory.
 This should complete ok.
-  * Check in the console if you see the load balancer, the EKS cluster, etc.
+  * Check in the console if you see the EKS cluster, RDS database, etc.
-* Run `terraform apply` in `application` directory.
-  * Check the settings made in the `main.tf` file.
-Maybe you want to set "datadog.install" to `false`.
-  * Check with your favourite kubernetes tool if you see the namespace and several datafold pods running there.
+  * If you enabled load balancer deployment, check for the load balancer as well.

+**Application Deployment**: After infrastructure is ready, deploy the application using the datafold-operator.
+See the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts) for detailed application deployment instructions.

+## Infrastructure Dependencies

+This module is designed to provide the complete infrastructure stack for Datafold deployment.
+However, if you already have EKS infrastructure in place, you can choose to configure the required resources independently.

+**Required Infrastructure Components**:
+- EKS cluster with appropriate node groups
+- RDS PostgreSQL database
+- S3 bucket for ClickHouse backups
+- EBS volumes for persistent storage (ClickHouse data, ClickHouse logs, Redis data)
+- IAM roles and service accounts for cluster operations
+- Load balancer (optional, can be managed by AWS Load Balancer Controller)
+- VPC and networking components
+- SSL certificate (validation timing depends on deployment method):
+  - **Terraform-managed LB**: Certificate must be pre-created and validated
+  - **Kubernetes-managed LB**: Certificate created automatically, validated post-deployment

+**Alternative Approaches**:
+- **Use this module**: Provides complete infrastructure setup for new deployments
+- **Use existing infrastructure**: Configure required resources manually or through other means
+- **Hybrid approach**: Use this module for some components and existing infrastructure for others

+For detailed specifications of each required component, see the [Datafold Dedicated Cloud AWS Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/aws).
+For application deployment instructions, see the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts).

 ## About subnets and where they get created